 Study abroad or internship abroad with physical impairment or with child – is it possible?

 Yes, of course!
 Equal opportunities are a central concern of the TUM.
-Therefore, the TUM International Center offers students with more difficult living conditions special funding opportunities through the Erasmus+ program.
+Therefore, the TUM Global & Alumni Office offers students with more difficult living conditions special funding opportunities through the Erasmus+ program.

 Studying and internship in Europe

 The Erasmus grants for “special needs” address students who plan to study abroad at a European partner university, but who face additional challenges due to disability or impairment (such as chronic illness).
 The offer also includes participants with children who are “single parents” during the time of their Erasmus+ mobility.